List of NFL annual rushing touchdowns leaders

 In American football, rushing and passing are the two main methods of advancing the ball down the field.
 A rush, also known as a running play, generally occurs when the quarterback hands or tosses the ball backwards to the running back, but other players, such as the quarterback, can run with the ball.
 A rushing touchdown is a play where the runner carries the ball into the end zone without a forward pass being involved.

 The National Football League (NFL) did not begin keeping official records until the 1932 season.
 In addition to the NFL rushing touchdowns leaders, league record books recognize the rushing touchdowns leaders of the American Football League (AFL), which operated from 1960 to 1969 before being absorbed into the NFL in 1970.
+The NFL also recognizes the statistics of the All-America Football Conference, which operated from 1946 to 1949 before three of its teams were merged into the NFL, since 2025.